igor2000xp/my-vite-project/README.md

-Here's how to create a new project using Vite with TypeScript, ESLint, and Prettier:
+Here's how to create a TypeScript + ESLint + Prettier project using Vite with `.eslintrc.cjs` for ESLint configuration:

 **1. Project Setup:**